ZzhangYH/CS61B-SP21/proj2/gitlet-design.md

 #### Fields

-1. `public static final File CWD = new File(System.getProperty("user.dir"))` The current wording directory.
+1. `public static final File CWD` The current wording directory.
-2. `public static final File GITLET_DIR = join(CWD, ".gitlet")` The hidden `.gitlet` directory of our version control system, it holds everything needed to set up Gitlet.
+2. `public static final File GITLET_DIR` The hidden `.gitlet` directory of our version control system, it holds everything needed to set up Gitlet.
-3. `public static final File OBJECTS_DIR = join(GITLET_DIR, "objects")` Not implemented yet.
+3. `public static final File OBJECTS_DIR` Not implemented yet.
-4. `public static final File REFS_DIR = join(GITLET_DIR, "refs")` The directory holding all references to branches related files.
+4. `public static final File REFS_DIR` The directory holding all references to branches related files.
-5. `public static final File LOGS_DIR = join(GITLET_DIR, "logs")` The directory holding the commit logs based on the structure of branches and commit related files.
+5. `public static final File LOGS_DIR` The directory holding the commit logs based on the structure of branches and commit related files.
-6. `public static final File HEAD = join(GITLET_DIR, "HEAD")` File under our repository root directory, contains the relative path to the current working branch `refs/heads/<branch-name>`.
+6. `public static final File HEAD` File under our repository root directory, contains the relative path to the current working branch `refs/heads/<branch-name>`.
-7. `public static final File INDEX = join(GITLET_DIR, "index")` File under our repository root directory, which is the staging area, holds the `Index` object.
+7. `public static final File INDEX` File under our repository root directory, which is the staging area, holds the `Index` object.

 Everything within this class shall be `static` since there is no need to instantiate a `Repository` object, and we can directly call and refer to its variables and methods.